Volcanic Eruptions on the Reykjanes Peninsula in Iceland - A Complete Timeline (2021-2024)

 Sundhnukagigar (March 16th, 2024)

 The lava initially moved rapidly, spreading in two directions: southward and westward.
-Fortunately, the precautionary strategy of constructing barriers using earth mounds initially diverted the lava away from vital infrastructure.
-As of a recent update, the lava has made its way into a mine in the area, destroying it.
+Fortunately, the precautionary strategy of constructing barriers using earth mounds initially diverted the lava away from vital infrastructure but did end up flooding into a mine, rendering it unusable.

 FAQs about the Recent Eruptions in the Reykjanes Peninsula